top of page

 SCIENCE

-Intro to Physics 9th-12th, 100 Min/2 Class Periods: An Introduction to Physics class provides a foundational survey of the fundamental laws governing the physical universe, covering topics like motion, energy, forces, heat, electricity, magnetism, and waves.
-This course is algebra-based, focusing on practical application, problem-solving, and conceptual understanding of how the world works.
+Conceptual Physics 9th-12th, 100 Min/2 Class Periods: An Introduction to Physics class provides a foundational survey of the fundamental laws governing the physical universe, covering topics like motion, energy, forces, heat, electricity, magnetism, and waves.
+This course involves some basic algebra, but primarily focuses on practical application, problem-solving, and conceptual understanding of how the world works.

 Teacher: Jansen Gibson Education